CogentRoleplayCommunity/FogentRoleplay/src/CoreRules/CombatRules/VictoryLevels.md

 ### Serious injury

-–3 dice to all physical based dice checks and the character will die in time if the wound is untreated.
+–3 dice to all dice checks and the character will die in time if the wound is untreated.

 ### Trip